F

 Our proposed model will implement PEARLS at each of our organizations.
 Instead of embedding it within our existing infrastructure, implementing a new program with staff who are dedicated only to PEARLS will allow us to maintain the highest level of fidelity to the model and allow us to learn and understand the program and the population well before integrating it further into our existing service models.
 Most importantly, it will also provide a solid foundation from which to enhance our service offerings to housing-insecure older adults of color in our service areas by building capacity, developing the workforce, better understanding the needs of housing-insecure older adults of color and the operational requirements to meet these needs, which will all enable us to move towards reimbursement for services that are not currently being submitted for reimbursement.

-WOH and St. Mary’s plan to launch PEARLS in the fall (September-October) of 2023 and will utilize the grant funding through 2026.
-In addition to implementing PEARLS in Alameda County, WOH and St. Mary’s will use it as the basis for building a reimbursable continuum of care for older adults and work towards making it sustainable beyond the grant period.
+Baywell and St. Mary’s plan to launch PEARLS in the fall (September-October) of 2023 and will utilize the grant funding through 2026.
+In addition to implementing PEARLS in Alameda County, Baywell and St. Mary’s will use it as the basis for building a reimbursable continuum of care for older adults and work towards making it sustainable beyond the grant period.

-• You can learn more about WOH HERE.
+• You can learn more about Baywell HERE.

 • You can learn more about St. Mary’s Center HERE.